cloudmicro/lambda-dynamodb-local/readme.md

 * The _hello_ function lives in the following path: `lambda_functions/hello/hello.py`
 * The function handler definition within `hello.py` is named `hello_handler`

+Each subdirectory under `lambda_functions` can also include a [requirements.txt](https://pip.pypa.io/en/stable/user_guide/#requirements-files) file that will include any Python package dependancies.

 ###local_events
 Each Lambda function must have a corresponding test event.
 The test event is a json file whose name must match the corresponding subdirectory name in `lambda_functions`